CodinGame/codingame-game-engine/playground/misc/misc-3-release-notes.md

 ### Bug fixes

-- Subfolders of the asset folder are working on windows now.
 - The frame zero has now a duration of zero
 - The [SpriteSheetLoader](playground/graphics/graphics-spritesheet#Using the SpriteSheetLoader) doesn't reload the SpriteSheet if it's already in the TextureCache.
+- Subfolders of the assets folder work on Windows now.
 - The local player now uses the parameters stored in the LocalStorage.
 - Removed the max turn warning, since it's replaced by a limit of alloted time.
 - Better process cleanup.